bhu1735/Gate-Bootstrapped-Switch/README.md

 <img width="960" alt="Switch_results3" src="https://user-images.githubusercontent.com/88243788/156241723-3bee03f0-ebfe-403e-98f8-6b12a150c8ff.png">

 # Netlist:
-The netlist for inverter can be found here [Netlist_Inverter.txt](https://github.com/bhu1735/Gate-Bootstrapped-Switch/files/8164538/Netlist_Inverter.txt)
+The netlist for inverter can be found here: [Netlist_Inverter.txt](https://github.com/bhu1735/Gate-Bootstrapped-Switch/files/8164538/Netlist_Inverter.txt)

-The netlist for gate-boostrapped switch can be found here [Netlist_Switch.txt](https://github.com/bhu1735/Gate-Bootstrapped-Switch/files/8164545/Netlist_Switch.txt)
+The netlist for gate-boostrapped switch can be found here: [Netlist_Switch.txt](https://github.com/bhu1735/Gate-Bootstrapped-Switch/files/8164545/Netlist_Switch.txt)

 # Observations:
 As can be observed from the simulations plots, the circuit switch tracks the input signal during one-half of clock cycle and holds the value during other half which was expected from theory.